stephenverderame/cpp_book/src/basics/variables.md

 ```

 Notice how `res` is introduced right when we need it, and therefore has an initial value which has a meaning for our computation.
-Moreover, defining variables as late as possible makes code easier to read.
+Moreover, defining variables as late as possible (and in the smallest scope its needed) makes code easier to read.

-Notice that `auto` prevents us from forgetting to initialize a variable.
-This is because without an initial value, the compiler would have no idea what type to deduce for `auto`.
-This is another good reason to always use `auto`.
+Global and static variables, on the other hand, are initialized to their default value.
+For most basic data types this is `0`.

 ### Names